Overview

 In the overview, Prof. Bengt Kasemo describes central concepts in molecule surface dynamics such as surface scattering, potential energy surfaces(PESs), energy exchange, and transfer between a surface and an incident/desorbing molecule.
 He also talks about surface corrugation, charge transfer, and adiabatic versus non-adiabatic descriptions of the interactions.

-Surface Science From Static to Dynamic Surface Systems
+Surface Science - Part 2 From Static to Dynamic Surface Systems